Major Course of Study

 Electives may be used for several different purposes.
 For example, students who are undecided about their eventual majors may decide to use some portion of their electives to explore the various departments or fields they are considering.
 Students more certain of their academic and professional goals may choose to use electives to explore areas of secondary interest.
 Still other students focus first on departmental or General Institute Requirements, deferring subjects of a more supplemental nature until a later year.
 The study of a language may also be started or continued.

-Students may earn a bachelor's degree with two majors by successfully completing the GIRs and the departmental requirements for each major.
-To add a second major, a student must apply to the Committee on Curricula (COC) by Add Date of his or her penultimate term.
-Applications submitted after this deadline will be considered by the COC at its discretion on a case-by-case basis.
+Students may earn a bachelor's degree with up to two majors by successfully completing the GIRs and the departmental requirements for each major.
+To add a second major, a student must apply to the Committee on Curricula (CoC) by Add Date of their penultimate term.
+Applications submitted after this deadline will be considered by the CoC at its discretion on a case-by-case basis.

-A double major program should be completed in a four- or five-year period and should be planned in advance.
-A student's plan for completing both majors must be outlined in the application to the COC.
+A double major program should be completed in eight to 10 academic terms and should be planned in advance.
+A student's plan for completing both majors must be outlined in the application to the CoC.
 The application must also include the expected completion date for the degree, and it must be approved by both programs.
 Students should consult Student Financial Services regarding any impact that pursuing a double major might have on their eligibility for MIT or federal financial aid, particularly if they anticipate needing more than eight semesters to complete their studies.

 Students must select a second major in a different area from the primary major.
 Students pursuing a double major may also complete up to two minors, but a minor may not be taken in the same area as either of the major programs.

 Only registered undergraduates who have completed at least three terms at MIT, including at least one term with a declared major, may apply.
 Transfer students must complete at least two terms at MIT, including at least one term with a declared major.
-Students with cumulative averages below 4.0 will not be considered except in exceptional cases.
+Students with cumulative averages below 4.0 will be considered by the CoC on a case-by-case basis.
 A student who has previously earned a bachelor's degree with a single major may not return to complete a second major.

-For details on eligibility, deadlines, and procedures, see the COC website.
+For details on eligibility, deadlines, and procedures for double majors, see the CoC website.